neubot/neubot/doc/FAQ.rst

 .. image:: http://www.neubot.org/neubotfiles/faq-wui-privacy.png
    :align: center

 7.8.
-What does the settings page shows?
+What does the settings page show?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *settings* page shows and allow to change Neubot settings.
 One must